DevOpsPlayground/Hands-on-with-Kubernetes/README.md

 Here, we want to replace the `nginx-old` with the latest version.

-`sudo kubectl rolling update nginx-old --image=nginx:latest`
+`sudo kubectl rolling-update nginx-old --image=nginx:latest`

 After a few minutes, the update should be successful.